patconnole/openc2_companion/README.md

 * The Windows sticker advertises an interface you are familiar with that has a "start" command.
 * If there was a Blu-ray Disc sticker, you would expect to find a disc drive with an "open/close" command.

+In the OpenC2 world, if we saw an "slpf" sticker, we would expect support for the "deny ipv4_net" command.

 Well, where are the stickers in OpenC2?
 There are three kinds:

 * **Discovered**: You send the Consumer a command called **'query-features'**, and it tells you the Actuator Profiles it implements.
 That's the only command that all Consumers must implement, and the only one that isn't specific to Actuators.